Getting started

 .
 For more information about the Quicklime project,

-check out the Quicklime GitHub repo.
+check out the Quicklime GitHub repository.

 installed concrete-python